checkdigit/typescript-config/README.md

 - `esbuild`
 - Wallaby.js (supports `node:test` by including `@swc-node/register` as a peer dependency)

-We do this to ensure that TypeScript upgrades do not break these dependencies.
+We do this to ensure that TypeScript upgrades do not break these dependencies, and that updates to these related projects do not break builds.

-New major versions of TypeScript are not immediately supported by projects such as eslint, prettier, typescript-eslint, etc. Our policy is to wait until these projects fully support the new version of TypeScript, and/or without emitting warnings during these tests, before publishing.
+Note: New major versions of TypeScript are not immediately supported by projects such as eslint, prettier, typescript-eslint, etc. Our policy is to wait until these projects fully support the new version of TypeScript, and/or without emitting warnings during these tests, before publishing.